khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 ### Awesomium.NET Web-View Components

-Awesomium.NET for MS Windows provides 3 different web-view components.
+Awesomium.NET provides 3 different web-view components for MS Windows, 2 for Mac OSX and 2 for the Unity game engine.
 The following presents these components:

 <dl>
 <dt><h4>"<a href="http://docs.awesomium.net/?tc=T_Awesomium_Core_WebView">WebView</a>" Component</h4></dt>

 <dd>
 <h5>Compatible With</h5>
 All (WinForms, WPF, Mono, etc.)
 <h5>Description</h5>
-Provided by the <i>Awesomium.Core</i> assembly, it can be used in any technology.
-For more details, read For more details, read <a href="using-the-webview.html">Using the WebView</a>.
+Provided by the <i>Awesomium.Core</i> assembly on MS Windows and by the equivalent <i>Awesomium.Mono</i> assembly for all platforms, it can be used in any technology. <b>For more details, read <a href="using-the-webview.html">Using the WebView</a>.</b>
 <h5>View Types</h5>
 <ul>
 <li>